The Pilgrim (Marty Stuart album)

 The Pilgrim is the 10th studio album of country music artist Marty Stuart, released in 1999.
-It is a concept album, telling the story of a man (The Pilgrim) from Marty Stuart's hometown of Philadelphia, Mississippi.
+It is a concept album, telling the story of a man (The Pilgrim) from Stuart's hometown of Philadelphia, Mississippi.
 Stuart plays the role of the Pilgrim, as well as other roles.

 It was a significant move in Stuart's career, as before The Pilgrim, he had been focusing more on trying to score a hit song instead of making the music that really mattered to him.
 With this album, he demonstrates his songwriting skills (every track is either written or co-written by Stuart) and his diverse instrumental skills.
 The album features many country/bluegrass legends as guest stars, including Emmylou Harris, Pam Tillis, George Jones, Ralph Stanley, Earl Scruggs and Johnny Cash.